-Call park is a feature that allows a person to put a call on hold at one telephone set and continue the conversation from any other telephone set.
+Call park is a feature that can be utilized via Dialogue Studio that allows a person to put a call on hold at one telephone set and continue the conversation from any other telephone set, Learn More

 During a consultative transfer the contact center agent can start a conversation to another agent before the call gets transferred, to ensure they are able to take the call.